Milestones in Tabletop Adventure Design

 Meaningful Choices

-Player agency is paramount—the best adventures present genuine dilemmas with consequences that matter.
+Player agency matters.
+The adventures that hold up present genuine dilemmas with consequences that matter.
 When decisions affect the narrative arc and outcome, players become fully invested in the story rather than feeling railroaded.

 Evocative Settings